Welcome to Year 4 and 5

 History / Geography:

-We will also be looking at a selection of poetry where the children will look at and learn about a variety of poetry forms.
+We will also be looking at a selection of poetry where the children will look at and learn about a variety of poetry forms as well as newspaper reports and non-chronological reports.

 Term 5 for Science will be all about animals (including humans).
 The children will learn to: